 Swirl in wood can be caused by several things.
 Two common reasons are near-crotch areas, where the figure is also sometimes called "crotch swirl", and another is one that occurs most often in rotary cut veneer.
 In both cases, as the name implies, the grain meanders and swirls around, often seeming to convolute and fold in upon itself.
 The densest portions of the swirl may show up darker or shaded compared to the lighter surrounding wood.
 Crotch swirl occurs in several species including walnut, mahogany, cherry and maple and swirl due to rotary cut veneer can occur in any wood that is rotary cut, as is often the case of sapele for example.

-A form of grain in which the wood fibers run in a wavy pattern rather than the normal straight up and down the trunk.
+A form of grain in which the wood fibers run up/down the tree in a wavy pattern rather than the normal straight up/down lines.
 This may or may not (but usually does) result in curly figure.
 Curly figure is generally NOT caused by wavy grain but rather is caused by interlocked grain or other variations in grain and/or alternating directions of wood fibers.
 Wavy grain is considerably more rare than curly figure.

 A type of biodegrade caused by certain wood-destroying fungi that attack both cellulose and lignin in wood, producing a spongy and stringy mass that is usually whitish but which may assume various shades of yellow, tan, and light brown.
 Wood affected by white rot normally does not crack across the grain and will only shrink and collapse when severely degraded.
 Infested wood will gradually lose its strength and become spongy to the touch.
 Boards can become severely damaged in 6-12 months, and even faster under hot and moist conditions.
 It can be found in exterior columns, steps, porches, and decks, as well as in doors, windows, and door and window frames.
 Occasionally, it occurs in wood trim, rafters, joists, sheathing, siding, sills, joists, and subflooring.